 Origin and History

-The regiment was raised in 1632 in Eastern Finland as the Vyborgsläns Cavalry Regiment.
+The regiment, raised in 1628 in Eastern Finland as the Vyborgsläns kavalleriregementet, descended from the Karelska ryttare of 1618.
+Indelta in 1690.

-During the Great Northern War, the regiment was initially stationed in Livonia in 1700.
+During the Great Northern War, the regiment was initially stationed in Livland with Wellingk's Corps in Spring 1700.
 In 1704, it was attached to Lewenhaupt's Corps.
 In 1708, it took part in the campaign in Lithuania, finally joining the main Swedish Army in Ukraine.
 In July 1709, a few days after the Battle of Poltava, the regiment surrendered to the Russian Army at Perovolotjna.
-However, it was soon reconstituted and served in the Norwegian campaign of 1718.
+However, it was reconstituted in 1710 and with the Army of Finland thereafter.
+It served with Armfeldt in the Norwegian campaign of 1718.

 In 1721, at the Peace of Nystad, Sweden lost most of the Province of Vyborg where the regiment usually recruited.
 Thus, the regiment was reduced to only 730 men in 6 companies.

-In 1724, the regiment was transformed into a dragoon regiment.
+In 1724, the regiment was transformed into a dragoon regiment (Karelska dragonskvadronen).

 In 1744, after the cession of further Finnish territories to Russia, the regiment was reduced to only 242 men: 2 companies of 100 men each in Savolax and half a company (42 men) in another district.
 These companies were now known as the Karelska Dragoon Corps.